thibaut-neoledge/azure-docs.fr-fr/articles/data-catalog/data-catalog-what-is-data-catalog.md

 <properties
-   pageTitle="Qu’est-ce qu’Azure Data Catalog | Microsoft Azure" description="Cet article présente Microsoft Azure Data Catalog, notamment ses fonctionnalités et les problèmes qu’il peut résoudre.
-Data Catalog fournit des fonctionnalités qui permettent à tous les utilisateurs (analystes, scientifiques, développeurs) d’enregistrer, découvrir, comprendre et utiliser des sources de données." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="What is Azure Data Catalog? | Microsoft Azure" description="This article provides an overview of Microsoft Azure Data Catalog, including its features and the problems it is designed to address.
+Data Catalog provides capabilities that enable any user – from analysts to data scientists to developers – to register, discover, understand, and consume data sources." services="data-catalog" documentationCenter="" authors="steelanddata"